nutjob-laboratories/erk/README.md

   -I ZIP, --import-settings ZIP
                         Import settings (and logs) from a zip file

-Plugin development:
-  --generate NAME       Generate a "blank" plugin package in the current directory --new                 Generate a "blank" plugin package in the plugins directory --editor              Open the code editor
+Tools:
-  --edit FILE           Open a file in the code editor --install ZIP         Install a plugin
+  --plugger             Open the plugin editor --plugger-edit FILE   Open a file in the plugin editor --scripter            Open the script editor --scripter-edit FILE  Open a file in the script editor

 Disable functionality:
   --noplugins           Disable plugins